trojan-xs/skd/README.md

  \__ \   < (_| |_\__ \ | | |
  |___/_|\_\__,_(_)___/_| |_|
 ```
-# skd - SSH Key Deployment Tool
+# skadoosh (skd) - SSH Key Deployment Tool

-**skd** is a lightweight Bash script for automating SSH key generation and deployment across multiple remote hosts.
+**skadoosh** is a lightweight Bash script for automating SSH key generation and deployment across multiple remote hosts.
 It supports both interactive and YAML-configured batch modes, with optional debug logging and a clear summary of deployment results.

 ---